uyen-huynh2808/data-governance/README.md

 ### MongoDB & CSV Files

 All six datasets are first generated as CSV files using the Faker library, and then ingested into **both MongoDB** (for temporary storage and inspection) and **Hive** (as structured warehouse tables).
-MongoDB supports flexibility in handling semi-structured data during staging, while Hive supports downstream governance tools like Apache Atlas and Ranger.
+In this simulation, MongoDB is used only as a temporary ingestion layer for demonstration.
+All governance, compliance, and metadata activities are performed on the Hive-based warehouse tables.

 The six datasets include: